Nariod/RustPacker/README.md

 ### Generate Shellcode

 **Important:** Always save your shellcode files in the `shared/` directory of the RustPacker project.
-This directory is automatically mounted inside the container.
+This directory is the only one mounted inside the container.

 **Metasploit (msfvenom):**
 ```bash